kubos/csiro/README.md

 - **.cargo/config** -
     A Rust/Cargo configuration file.
 This file has two references to the toolchain which may need to be updated.

+The template project also comes with a `hello-world` folder which is just a simple Rust "Hello World" binary package.

 ### Building projects